HeroesToolChest/HeroesDataParser/README.md

 Download and extract the latest `HeroesDataParser.*-fde-<OS>-x64.zip` file from the [releases](https://github.com/koliva8245/HeroesDataParser/releases) page for a selected operating system.

+This zip file can only be used for the selected operating system.
 ***

 ### Zip File Download - Self-Contained Deployment